Tummy Tuck Houston

 Abdominoplasty Procedure Description

-Tummy Tuck surgery is performed in our outpatient certified surgical center under general anesthesia and patients go home the same day.
+Tummy Tuck surgery is performed in our outpatient certified surgical center in Sugar Land under general anesthesia and patients go home the same day.
 The surgery typical takes 2-3 hours.

 Surgeon makes an incision low on your abdomen and around the navel.
 Skin and fat of the abdomen is elevated.
 Lose abdominal muscles are then tightened to produce an internal corset.
 Patients are usually placed into a beach chair or semi flexed position to excise as much loose skin as possible.
 After the skin is excised incision is closed.
 New opening is made for the navel and it is also sutures into position.
 All sutures used are absorbable.
 Drains are usually placed, one on each size of the abdomen, and secured to the skin with a sutures.
 Patients are placed into a surgical garment prior to leaving the operating room.